 10. Deadly epidemic action flicks

 This idea refers to stories that talk about the spread of deadly diseases that can wipe out some part of the population.
-As far as we know, 93 Days, a story about the Ebola Epidemic in Nigeria, is an only epidemic movie Nollywood has produced.
+As far as we know, 93 Days, a true story about the Ebola Epidemic in Nigeria, is an only epidemic movie Nollywood has produced.
 But even the movie isn’t filled with action.
 Instead, it maintains a soft steady pace.
 Nollywood filmmakers aren’t capable of making action movies not to talk of action packed epidemic movie like World War Z.

 11. Legal Drama

 Nollywood filmmakers do movies that are associated with law.
 But they are only part of a much larger story.
 Legal drama isn’t usually the main genre in a Nollywood movie.
-We don’t know why haven’t veered into it yet.
+We don’t know why they haven’t veered into it yet.
 It’s not like they are too expensive to make compared to action and fantasy movies.
 Somehow, Nollywood filmmakers aren’t interested in stories that revolve around the legal system only.

 Hollywood animations are so advanced that it will take years for Nollywood to catch up.
 Animations, or what the lay man calls cartoons are mostly regarded for children.
 Only Nigerian comedians seem to be interested in it for their comedy flicks.
 For Nollywood, that’s an unexplored territory.
 So far, the problem isn’t story ideas.
 It is the technology.
 Like we said before, Nollywood is not technologically advanced enough yet.